cognivore/collapsization/RULES.md

 If both Advisors nominated the same hex, a tie-break determines which Advisor receives the scoring outcome:

-1. **Claim value proximity**: The Advisor whose claim value is closest to the Mayor's placed card value wins.
-2. **Suit match**: If values are equally close, the Advisor whose claim suit matches the placed card's suit wins.
-3. **Domain affinity**: If still tied (same value AND same suit), the Advisor whose domain matches the suit wins:
-   - **Hearts** → Urbanist wins (community/people theme)
-   - **Diamonds** → Industry wins (resources theme)
-   - **Spades** → Nobody wins (both lied about a mine when reality wasn't a Spade)
+// TODO

 ## Game End Conditions

 The game ends when one of these conditions is met:

-### 1. Mine Strike (Mayor's Score Becomes 0)
+### 1. Mine Strike

 - **Spades** represent mines in reality.
 - If the Mayor builds on a hex whose Reality Tile is a Spade, the game ends immediately and **Mayor's score becomes 0**.
 - Spade penalty is still applied to Advisors: those who honestly warned about Spades score +1, while those who lied about mines lose 2 points.
-- The Mayor **cannot win** after hitting a mine, but **can tie** if the highest advisor score is also 0.
+- The Mayor **can tie** if the highest advisor score is also 0.
-- If any advisor has a positive score, that advisor (or the advisor with the highest positive score) wins.
-- **Exception**: If both advisors have negative scores, the Mayor wins outright—a reward for masterful manipulation.
+- The Mayor **can win** if both Advisors lied about the hex and got their scores to negative numbers.
+- Otherwise, all the Advisors who have the highest score are declared winners, if there is more than one, it's a tie.

 ### 2. City Completion (Mayor's Endgame)